 South Africa is hosting a new type of party.
 It’s an exclusive party but if you have a penis with foreskin intact, you stand a good chance of getting invited.
 Bring your sleeping bag with you because it’s going to be an all-nighter and loads of fun for every man!
-When you arrive at the party, you will be slightly alarmed by the sign on the door that says “Circumcision Camp” but you will quickly forget about it once a sexy nurse finds you and leads you to a room with beds in it.
+When you arrive at the party, you will be slightly alarmed by the sign on the door that says “Circumcision Camp” but you will quickly forget about it once a nurse finds you and leads you to a room with beds in it.
 Music playing in the background, a nurse asking you very personal questions about your sex life, this must be your lucky day!
-But in comes a doctor wielding a scalpel and suddenly the sign on the door comes rushing back to the foreground of your one-track male mind.
-The next thing you know, your foreskin has become your dearly departed and you’re feeling like half a man, which probably has more to do with the fact that you’re bleeding from down there than anything else.
+But in comes a doctor wielding a scalpel and suddenly the sign on the door comes rushing back to the foreground of your mind.
+The next thing you know, your foreskin has become your dearly departed and you’re feeling really terrified, which probably has to do with the fact that you’re bleeding from down there than anything else.
 Circumcision camp!
 A camp in which teams from different hospitals gather together in one centralized location and race each other to try and cut as many penises as they possibly can in 12 hours.
 I was elected to be one of the team members representing my hospital.
-On that particular day we cut 150 penises and later celebrated with a feast catered by KFC.
+On that particular day we cut 150 penises and rather distastefully celebrated with a feast catered by KFC.

 Now why would we do such a horrid thing?
 Perhaps to disprove the stereotype that boys don’t cry?
 I can safely say that the stereotype is broken.
-149 boys cried that day (1 fainted) and I didn’t know what to do for them except offer to wrap their penises in bandages and send them off to their sleeping bags with a ton of painkillers and a teddy from mummy.
+149 boys cried that day (1 fainted) and I didn’t know what to do for them except offer to wrap their penises in bandages and send them off to their sleeping bags with a ton of painkillers and a teddy.

 Anyway, apparently studies have shown that circumcision reduces the risk of contracting HIV by 60%.
 Now how effective this really is, is not something I will pretend to know a lot about.
-What I do know, is that there seems to be a lot of confusion amongst our boys here.
+What I do know, is that there seems to be a lot of confusion among our boys here.
 Especially those who aren’t well educated and who don’t understand English well enough to understand the difference between the words “reduce” and “prevent”.

 So the camp went like this, my team had set up 6 beds in a classroom on a college campus.
-One of the doctors brought along his radio to make the party all the more exciting.
+One of the doctors brought along his radio to make the “party” all the more exciting.
 Boys from the age of 13 and older came to the camp.
 If you walked through the room, all you’d see is doctors and nurses working on penises that were sticking out of sterile towels that had holes cut in the center of them.
 I felt like I was at a penis farm and I was quiet terrified by the messy idea of slaughtering penises.
 Inevitably foreskins would get away from the “foreskin bin” and fall out onto the floor.
 I did my best not to step on one, but when I eventually did, I felt a shudder, the kind of shudder you feel when you squish a big cockroach under your shoe.
-There was blood everywhere and my darling nurses and doctors were ever so comfortable working with human flesh, that they were even eating and drinking in the same room (a talent I have yet to develop).
+There was blood everywhere and my darling nurses and doctors were ever so comfortable working with human flesh, that they were even eating and drinking in the same room (a talent I have yet to develop and actually don’t wish to develop).
 When the boys were done, they were told to have their blood pressures checked and sit in the makeshift “recovery room” we had set up in the corridor.
 They would spend an hour in recovery being observed.
 Many of them felt faint because they had bloody crotches and most of them sat there crying or squealing.
 Once they were okay, they were sent down to a large hall, armed with painkillers, and they’d make a bed on the floor and spend the night together in pain and sorrow over their lost foreskins.